Making Software Citable

 Providing an identifier is perhaps the most important element to making software citable.

 We recommend providing an identifier such as a DOI, SWHID or similar persistent identifier, rather than just pointing to a URL where the code is being actively developed.
-The systems described under Depositing software provide these for you.
+The systems described under the earlier section on depositing software provide these for you.

 Pointing to actively developed code, or a personal or project website, is not considered best practice for citation because the record can be changed or removed after citation.
 We recommend using persistent identifiers that point to metadata describing (where possible) a deposited version of the software.